Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 Here’s an entertaining costume concept: the modern stone-age family, the Flintstones!
 Cartoons are a reliable source of inspiration when it comes to group costume themes.
 After all, most cartoon characters only have one outfit, right?

 If you are into pop culture references, how about a rock band?
 Kiss is actually an easy one because all you need is some face paint and wigs.
-They’re one of those bands that are iconic, instantly recognizable, and it only takes a little bit of effort to get the effect.
+They’re one of those bands that are iconic, and instantly recognizable, and it only takes a little bit of effort to get the effect.

 Last but not least, here is our no-sew witch costume from last year – seriously, can you even tell that there was no sewing involved?
 We kind of impressed ourselves with the results of this DIY costume, since it was way cuter than anything we saw in the costume shop!

 I would love to keep you fully stocked with creative ideas, yummy recipes, fun crafts, and loads of free printables.
 Subscribe to Skip to my Lou to get new ideas delivered to your inbox.
 Follow me on Facebook, Pinterest, Twitter, and Instagram for all my latest updates.